LiaScript/docs/README.md

                           --{{1}}--
 As you can see from the result, you can apply all Markdown styling elements freely.
-The starting characters will be interpreted equally, thus it makes no difference, if you use stars, pluses and minus.
+The starting characters will be interpreted equally, thus it makes no difference, if you use asterisks, pluses and dashes.
 To improve the readability of your document, we would recommend to stick with one format for every level.
-Starting with stars on the first level and minuses within the second level, etc.
+Starting with asterisks on the first level and dashes within the second level, etc.

                             {{1}}
 ********************************************************************************